Updated March 21, 2026 · By Jake Embers

 Tough, well-exercised muscles with lots of connective tissue shine with low-and-slow treatment.
 These cuts start out chewy but transform into tender masterpieces with time and gentle heat.

 Brisket tops my list.
 The flat and point contain massive amounts of collagen that need hours to break down.
-My Texas-style smoked brisket recipe calls for 12-16 hours at 225F, and every minute counts.
+My competition-style smoked ribs recipe calls for 12-16 hours at 225°F, and every minute counts.
 Rush a brisket, and you'll get expensive shoe leather.

 Understanding Hot and Fast Cooking